ooni/ooni.org/content/post/2024-russia-report/index.md

 In response to the [EU Council’s decision](https://www.consilium.europa.eu/en/press/press-releases/2024/05/17/russia-s-war-of-aggression-against-ukraine-council-bans-broadcasting-activities-in-the-european-union-of-four-more-russia-associated-media-outlets/), Russia’s Ministry of Foreign Affairs [announced](https://www.mid.ru/ru/foreign_policy/news/1959391/) on 25th June 2024 (the day that the EU Council decision came into force) that they would **restrict access to 81 media outlets** of EU member states (including several sites of pan-European media) in Russia.
 OONI data [shows](https://explorer.ooni.org/chart/mat?test_name=web_connectivity&axis_x=measurement_start_day&since=2024-06-01&until=2024-09-01&time_grain=day&probe_cc=RU&axis_y=domain&category_code=NEWS) that access to these EU news media websites was blocked in Russia on 2nd August 2024 – and the blocks remain ongoing.

-When comparing the media blocks between Russia and the EU, we observe a difference the following:
+When comparing the media blocks between Russia and the EU, we observe a difference in the following:

 * **Number of blocked media websites.** Russia blocked many more EU media outlets in comparison to the number of Russian media websites blocked in the EU.
 * **Effectiveness of blocks.** Russia implemented the EU media blocks quickly and effectively on numerous networks (likely through the use of [TSPU](https://censoredplanet.org/tspu)), while the blocking of Russian media websites is [not implemented consistently](https://www.sidnlabs.nl/downloads/2AI9596Mj7gS5MzicOfOi7/df52d043b674b435868af238e69e58ef/foci_24_author_version_sidn.pdf) across EU member states.